rootsecdev/Microsoft-Blue-Forest/README.md

-# 2016-Blue-Forest
+# Microsoft-Blue-Forest
-Creating a hardened "Blue Forest" with Server 2016 Domain Controllers
+Creating a hardened "Blue Forest" with Server 2016/2019 Domain Controllers